 In the end stage of COPD, lung function has decreased to 30% or less, and oxygen therapy will be required.
 Simple activities of daily living become difficult or impossible to complete without exhaustion and breathlessness.
 The doctor will want to keep a close eye on the senior during this stage, modifying the treatment plan to help the senior maintain the highest possible quality of life.
 Activities such as tai chi or yoga may be recommended to help the senior stay active while remaining comfortable.

-One of the best ways to help seniors with COPD, and the families who care for them, is by letting a professional home care agency, such as Morning Glory Home Care, provide the in home care Edwardsville, IL families deserve.
+One of the best ways to help seniors with COPD, and the families who care for them, is by letting a professional home care agency, such as Morning Glory Home Care, provide provide the professional in-home care loved ones need.
 Our home care team is highly skilled and experienced in assisting those with COPD by:

 - Planning and preparing healthy meals according to any dietary restrictions

 - Providing safe, accompanied transportation to medical appointments and procedures